 When making decisions about your housing at Berkeley, consider where you’ll spend most of your time on campus — taking classes, teaching, or studying — and select a housing option nearby.
 Think about whether you want a traditional residence hall experience or the more intimate setting of a mini-suite or apartment.
 Do you want a room with students who share your culture, or need space for your family?
 See which options best fit your requirements.
 Soon you’ll have narrowed down your selection to three or four best options.

-In the past five years, 96 percent of entering freshmen and over a quarter of entering transfer students have chosen university housing and the benefits that come with it.
+In the past five years, 96 percent of entering first-year students and over a quarter of entering transfer students have chosen university housing and the benefits that come with it.

 Types of Housing